The Weston A. Price Foundation is dedicated to restoring nutrient-dense foods to the human diet through education, research and activism.

 The London Chapter was set up in 2009 by Philip Ridley and we have had four large conferences in London attracting hundreds of people.
 This website has been set up to continue that work and make the archive of videos available to all.
 We hope in time to set up frequent talks in London with a long term ambition to have conferences again.
 Whilst there is a strong and growing counter culture to mass produced food, we aim to provide the knowledge and networks necessary to support a culture of nutrient dense foods and vibrant health for all.

-The Foundation is dedicated to restoring nutrient-dense foods to the human diet through education, research and activism.
-It supports a number of movements that contribute to this objective including accurate nutrition instruction, organic and biodynamic farming, pasture-feeding of livestock, community-supported farms, honest and informative labeling, prepared parenting and nurturing therapies.
+The Foundation supports a number of movements that contribute to this objective including accurate nutrition instruction, organic and biodynamic farming, pasture-feeding of livestock, community-supported farms, honest and informative labeling, prepared parenting and nurturing therapies.
 Specific goals include establishment of universal access to clean, certified raw milk and a ban on the use of soy formula for infants.

 The Foundation seeks to establish a laboratory to test nutrient content of foods, particularly butter produced under various conditions; to conduct research into the “X Factor,” discovered by Dr. Price; and to determine the effects of traditional preparation methods on nutrient content and availability in whole foods.

 The board and membership of the Weston A. Price Foundation stand united in the belief that modern technology should be harnessed as a servant to the wise and nurturing traditions of our ancestors rather than used as a force destructive to the environment and human health; and that science and knowledge can validate those traditions.